-Now, that’s the doomsday scenario and this may all turn itself around and turn into a Y2K-style storm in a tea cup.
+Now, that’s the doomsday scenario and this may all turn itself around and turn storm in a tea cup (people compare Brexit to Y2K, but the reason the millennium bug didn’t cause chaos was because lots of people spent years fixing it).
 On the other hand, people fortunate enough to have spare cash and a bit of storage space might like to stock up on long-lived supplies that they use regularly, just to tide them over any awkward transition period.
 I suspect that what will happen is that foods from the EU will be more expensive and/or in short supply as things sort themselves out.
 I’m thinking it might be nice to have a little cache of rice, flour, porridge oats, tea and olive oil on hand.

 There’s another slight fly in the ointment, which is that a lot of our seeds come from the EU*, too.
 Which is why I’m planning next year’s garden now, and checking through my seed box to see what I have and what I need, so that I can get everything ordered nice and early.
 Ryan and I are going to have a ‘back to basics’ garden next year, with the idea being that it provides us with as many of our favourites/staples as possible.
 I know that many kitchen gardens are already planted along those lines, but mine has always been a bit more experimental!